-You'll also set your targets like with the corporate standard, with regards to intensity and absolute.
-These can be analyzed with ease in Net0's system with our graphs and charts that can be customised according to specific dates, making data analysis easy.
+Your sustainability team will also be able to set targets following the corporate standard, with regards to intensity and absolute.
+Net0's system features graphs and charts that can be customised according to specific dates, making data analysis easy.

-Whether you're following the corporate or value chain specific protocols, one thing we all need is to offset and reduce our emissions so our targets become lower every year until eradication is achieved.
-You can also recalculate your baseline emissions every year to make measurable and decreased allowances.
+Whether you're following the corporate or value chain-specific protocols, one thing we all need is to offset and reduce our emissions so that the targets become lower every year until eradication is achieved.

 The Paris Agreement and the GHGP make it clear that offsets are necessary, not an excuse to emit more.
-We have to capture and remove the CO2 that is already in the atmosphere and they even recommend going a step further to remove past emissions.
-With carbon credits, the idea is that you have less credits every year to emit and offset.
-You can accomplish all of this in Net0's carbon accounting platform with over 140 offsetting programs to choose from.
+We have to capture and remove carbon that is already in the atmosphere and they even recommend going a step further to remove past emissions.

 Net0 is fully compliant with the GHG Protocol and offers a platform that categorises and reports emissions data for users.
 This eliminates the need for companies to study the entire protocol themselves.
 The platform provides a comprehensive view of an organisation's carbon footprint through the use of tables and graphs, without the need for industry-specific tools.
 The sources of emissions and overall picture are displayed on the dashboard for easy access and understanding.
 Additionally, Net0's data is all stored in one place, allowing for easy access to both detailed and overall information on an organisation's carbon footprint.